Love Hunan Chicken? This chicken stir fry recipe is easy to make and tastes just like your favorite Chinese take-out restaurant.

 Everyone loves Chinese food, but you may be surprised to know that the average Chinese takeout place only gives you the Americanized versions of popular Chinese dishes.
 In fact, in China itself there are many different styles of cooking.
 Chinese chefs have identified eight culinary traditions that are regarded as the very best.

-What makes Hunan Style Cuisine Unique?
+What Makes Hunan Style Cuisine Unique?

 People in the Hunan region of China can’t seem to live without chilies, and no dish is complete without them.
 In fact, Chairman Mao Zedong, who was born in spice-loving Hunan province, famously said: You can’t be a revolutionary if you don’t eat chilies.
-It was reported that Mao loved chilies so much that he even sprinkled some ground up chilies on slices of watermelon.
+It was reported that Mao loved chilies so much that he even sprinkled some ground chilies on slices of watermelon.